 - Roasted Butternut Squash, Sausage and Kale Pasta

 Your fork is waiting.

 Zucchini Noodles with Sausage and Kale

-- 4 links sweet Italian turkey sausage (casings removed)
+- 4 links sweet Italian sausage casings removed, pork or turkey both work

 - Using your favorite vegetable spiralizer, turn your zucchini into noodles; set aside.